Computer worm: History

-The second ever computer worm was devised to be an anti-virus software.
-Named Reaper, it was created by Ray Tomlinson to replicate itself across the ARPANET and delete the experimental Creeper program (the first computer worm, 1971).
+Xerox PARC was studying the use of "worm" programs for distributed computing in 1979.

 On November 2, 1988, Robert Tappan Morris, a Cornell University computer science graduate student, unleashed what became known as the Morris worm, disrupting many computers then on the Internet, guessed at the time to be one tenth of all those connected.
 During the Morris appeal process, the U.S. Court of Appeals estimated the cost of removing the worm from each installation at between $200 and $53,000; this work prompted the formation of the CERT Coordination Center and Phage mailing list.
 Morris himself became the first person tried and convicted under the 1986 Computer Fraud and Abuse Act.

+Conficker, a computer worm discovered in 2008 that primarily targeted Microsoft Windows operating systems, is a worm that employs three different spreading strategies: local probing, neighborhood probing, and global probing.
+This worm was considered a hybrid epidemic and affected millions of computers.
+The term "hybrid epidemic" is used because of the three separate methods it employed to spread, which was discovered through code analysis.